-Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation
+Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation The Protection of Pupil Rights Amendment (PPRA) provides parents certain rights regarding participation in surveys, the collection and use of information for marketing purposes, and certain physical exams.

-The Protection of Pupil Rights Amendment (PPRA) mandates that a student will not be required to participate without parental consent in any survey, analysis, or evaluation-funded in whole or in part by the U.S. Department of Education-that concerns:
+A parent has the right to consent before a student is required to submit to a survey funded by the U.S. Department of Education that concerns any of the following protected areas:

-- Political affiliations or beliefs of the student or the student's parent; - Mental or psychological problems of the student or the student's family; - Sex behavior or attitudes; - Illegal, antisocial, self-incriminating, or demeaning behavior;
+- Political affiliations or beliefs of the student or the student's parent; - Mental or psychological problems of the student or the student's family; - Sex behavior or attitudes; - Illegal, antisocial, self-incriminating, or demeaning behavior; - Critical appraisals of individuals with whom the student has a close family relationship; - Legally recognized privileged relationships, such as with lawyers, doctors, and ministers; - Religious practices, affiliations, or beliefs of the student or parent; or - Income, except when the information is required by law and will be used to determine the student's eligibility for a program.

-- Critical appraisals of individuals with whom the student has a close family relationship; - Legally recognized privileged relationships, such as with lawyers, physicians, and ministers; - Religious practices, affiliations, or beliefs of the student or parent; or - Income, except when the information is required by law and will be used to determine the student's eligibility for a program.
+A parent can inspect the survey or other instrument and any corresponding instructional materials used in connection with such a survey.
+[See policy EF(LEGAL) for more information.

-A parent can inspect the survey or other instrument and any corresponding instructional materials used in connection with such a survey, analysis, or evaluation.
-[See policy EF(LEGAL) for more information.]
+"Opting Out" of Participation in Other Types of Surveys or Screenings and the Disclosure of Personal Information

-"Opting Out" of participation in Other Types of Surveys or Screenings and the Disclosure of Personal Information"
+The PPRA gives parents the right to receive notice and on opportunity to opt a student out o

-The PPRA gives parents the right to receive notice and on opportunity to opt a student out of:
+- Activities involving the collection, disclosure, or use of personal information gathered from the child for the purpose of marketing, selling, or otherwise disclosing that information to others. - Any nonemergency, invasive physical examination or screening required as a condition of attendance, administered and scheduled by the school or its agent, and not necessary to protect the immediate health and safety of the student.

-- Any survey concerning the protected. - Activities involving the collection, disclosure, or use of personal information gathered from the child for the purpose of marketing, selling, or otherwise disclosing that information to others. - Any nonemergency, invasive physical examination or screening required as a condition of attendance, administered and scheduled by the school in advance and not necessary to protect the immediate health and safety of the student.
 Exceptions are hearing, vision, or spinal screenings, or any physical exam or screening permitted or required under state law.
-[See policies EF and FFAA.]
+[See policies EF and FFAA for more information.]